clearpath-docs/moose-sphinx-tutorials/doc/MooseUpdate.rst

 When you update packages, there is periodically a new version of Moose's firmware available.
 You will know this is the case in one of two ways:

-1. The firmware and PC are unable to connect to each other, which will be apparent if the two-arrow comms indicator fails to come on after system bootup.
+1. The firmware and PC are unable to connect to each other, which will be apparent if TODO `what is the visual indication?`
 2. If the firmware version number in the ``/status`` message does not match the package version output by
    |dpkg_s_firmware|.
 In the future there will be an automated check for this which outputs
    a diagnostics warning when a firmware update is available to be applied.